Driving a Mercedes C300 can be a luxurious experience, but even the most high-end vehicles can develop technical difficulties.

 Reset the Infotainment System

 In some cases, resetting the infotainment system can resolve issues with the backup camera.
-Refer to the owner’s manual for instructions on how to do this or follow the instructions in the video below:
+Refer to your owner’s manual for instructions on how to do this or follow the instructions in the video below:

 Replace the Camera